Chapter 10 : Thank You

 ‘I will not tell anyone, not even Ginny, but Hermione, you need to promise me that if he so much as looks at you in the wrong way then you will tell someone about what happened.’

-‘I promise,’ I said, feeling relieved that no one else would have to know about this.
+‘I promise,’ I said, feeling relieved that no one else would have to know about this and even more relieved that I wouldn't get Draco into trouble for simply trying to help me.

 We walked down to the great hall together, Harry staying right by my side the whole way.
 It was really quite sweet how protective he was.
 He was the big brother that I never had.
 As we walked into the great hall, I could feel that familiar feeling of dread building up deep within my chest.
 I clocked Cormac straight away at the Gryffindor table.
 He wasn’t hard to miss.
 He was still covered in cuts and bruises from Malfoy’s punches.
 He looked bad.
 Good.
 He deserved it I couldn’t help but think bitterly.
 He clearly hadn’t been to the hospital wing; I guess not wanting to answer any awkward questions about how he had got them.